Eckhoff42/Google-at-home/README.md

 Scoring a document `d` for a query `q` is done by summing the weights of all terms in the query for the document.
 - $score_{d,q} = \sum_{t \in q} w_{t,d}$

+### Query evaluation
+One naive solution of evaluating a query is to calculate the score for each document and return the documents with the highest score.
+This is however not optimal as it requires calculating the score for all documents.
+A better solution is to only calculate the score for documents that matches the query.
+This is done by using the inverted index to find documents that matches the query.
+The documents are then ranked by calculating the score for each document.
+Other techniques can be used to reduce the number of documents that needs to be ranked, but they are not implemented in this project (yet).